kite-sdk/kite/cdk-data/src/main/markdown/guide.md

       writer.close();
     }

+Reading data from an existing dataset is equally straight forward.
+The important part to remember is that it is illegal to call `read()` after the reader has been exhausted (i.e. no more entities remain).
+Instead, users must use the `hasNext()` method to test if the reader can produce further data.

+_Example: Reading from a Hadoop FileSystem_

+    DatasetRepository repo = new FileSystemDatasetRepository(
+      FileSystem.get(new Configuration()), new Path("/data"));

+    // Load the integers dataset.
+    Dataset integers = repo.get("integers");

+    DatasetReader<GenericData.Record> reader = integers.getReader();

+    try {
+      reader.open();

+      while (reader.hasNext()) {
+        System.out.println("i: " + reader.read().get("i"));
+      }
+    } finally {
+      reader.close();
+    }

+Dropping a dataset - an operation as equally destructive as dropping a table in a relational database - works as expected.

+    DatasetRepository repo = new FileSystemDatasetRepository(
+      FileSystem.get(new Configuration()), new Path("/data"));

+    if (repo.drop("integers")) {
+      System.out.println("Dropped dataset integers");
+    }

+As discussed earlier, all operations performed on dataset repositories, datasets, and their associated readers and writers are tightly integrated with the dataset repository's configured metadata provider.
+Dropping a dataset like this, for example, removes both the data as well as the associated metadata.
+All applications that use the Data module APIs will automatically see changes made by one another if they share the same configuration.
+This is an incredibly powerful concept allowing systems to become immediately aware of data as soon as it's committed to storage.

 Datasets may optionally be partitioned to facilitate piecemeal storage management, as well as optimized access to data under one or more predicates.
 A dataset is considered partitioned if it has an associated partition strategy